 Table SYSIBM.SYSLGRNX, which identifies log records for updates made to table spaces.
 Used to select specific log records, and so speed up recovery.

 Used for workspace (that was easy!).
 At least 2 tablespaces will be defined, and they will be very busy.
 If you are managing DB2 backups, then don't worry about backing up DSNDB07.

 As Work databases will be very active, they could be excellent candidates for Flash Storage

 DB2 uses the BSDS to recover from error situations.
 It is updated every time DB2 issues a checkpoint, and every time DB2 allocates an archive log.
 The bootstrap dataset is a VSAM KSDS, and its availability is absolutely critical, DB2 won't start up, without 2 of them!
 They are called

 hlq.BSDS01 and BSDS02

 where hlq is site dependent.
 They contain inventories of log files, checkpoint availability and buffer pool information.

-DB2 can have up to 93 active log datasets from DB2 version 8 onwards.
+DB2 can have up to 93 active log datasets.
 These record all updates to DB2 data, and are used for recovery and rollforward.
 When an active log fills, it is copied off to an archive log, then the active log is overwritten again.
 There is some delay built into this process, so some log data will be held on both active and archived logs.
 Generally, archived logs are held on slower medium than active logs.
-The overall size of the active log set, must be enough to cater for fast recovery in a reasonable time frame.
+The overall size of the active log set must be enough to cater for fast recovery in a reasonable time frame.
+Versions before DB2 12 supported up to active log sets of up to 4 GB size, DB2 12 increased the size of active log data sets to 768 GB.
 Active logs are called

 where xx is 01-93, and n is 1 or 2 for active log duplexing.